tigase/tigase-server/src/main/restructured/Tigase_Admistration/Quick_Start_Guide/Shutting_Down.rst

 Shutdown statistics
 ^^^^^^^^^^^^^^^^^^^^^^^

 Upon shutdown, statistics for the server’s runtime will be appended to the log file.
-For a description of the statistics and what they mean, refer to the `Statistics Description <#statsticsDescription>`__ portion of the documentation.
+For a description of the statistics and what they mean, refer to the :ref:`Statistics Description<statsticsDescription>` portion of the documentation.

 Shutdown StackTrace Dump
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-To aid with troubleshooting purposes, the full stacktrace will be dumped to a seperate file located at $serverdir/logs/threads-dump.log.# Stacktrace logs will follow the same log file numbering scheme described in `Log file description <#logs>`__.
+To aid with troubleshooting purposes, the full stacktrace will be dumped to a seperate file located at $serverdir/logs/threads-dump.log.# Stacktrace logs will follow the same log file numbering scheme described in :ref:`Log file description<logs>`.

 This feature is enabled by default, however you may disable this by adding the following to your ``config.tdsl`` file: